Systems Thinking is radically changing our view of the world.

 Integration + Polarity

-All of these thinking approaches have overlapping characteristics, some more than others.
+We believe the design + thinking tools above can be part of that transformation.
+All of the thinking approaches have overlapping characteristics, some more than others.
 They can be highly compatible if approached with an adaptive, integrative attitude.
 With practice, their blended use can result in a creative process that embodies grounded vision + inspired method.
 When combined with the stock of available green design patterns, good research skills and an attitude of innovation – a single designer or an entire team can develop inspired + purposeful living solutions that go well beyond the visual manipulation of form, space, texture, color and light that are the central preoccupation of modern design.

 **We define Natural Design as the evolutionary process of life that creates and recreates our world on a daily basis.